plone/documentation/docs/classic-ui/mockup.md

 ---
 myst:
   html_meta:
-    "description": "Mockup together with Patternslib are used to create Classic UI, a frontend for Plone."
+    "description": "Mockup together with Patternslib building the UI toolkit for Classic UI, a frontend for Plone."
-    "property=og:description": "Mockup together with Patternslib are used to create Classic UI, a frontend for Plone."
+    "property=og:description": "Mockup together with Patternslib building the UI toolkit for Classic UI, a frontend for Plone."
     "property=og:title": "Mockup"
     "keywords": "Mockup, Patternslib, Classic UI, frontend, Plone"
 ---